JeffersonLab/PyPWA/docs/source/devel/environments/conda.rst

 Getting Anaconda
 ================
-There are two version available of Anaconda, the full Anaconda installation that is 10+ Gb in size, or an alternitive smaller Miniconda.
+There are two versions available of Anaconda, the full Anaconda installation that is 10+ Gb in size, or an alternative smaller Miniconda.
 PyPWA will work with either installation.
-We recommend that you pick the Python 3 varient.
+We recommend that you pick the Python 3 variant.

 `Anaconda Download <https://www.anaconda.com/download/#linux>`_

 `Miniconda Download <https://conda.io/miniconda.html>`_

-After you download anaconda, mark the binary as executable, then run the resulting file.
+After you download Anaconda, mark the binary as executable, then run the resulting file.
 You should be greeted with an installer.
 Follow the on screen instructions.